-the interface between damaged and undamaged photoelastic Homalite plates found that fracture damage introduces an additional asymmetry beyond that due to the associated elastic contrast [Biegel et al., 2008a].
+The effect of elastic wave speed contrast on rupture velocity asymmetry and on transition to supershear speeds was experimentally explored by Xia et al. (2005).
+These experiments suggested that ruptures in the '+' direction propagated at the generalized Rayleigh wave speed of the interface while the same in the opposite, '-' direction, transitioned to supershear speed approaching P{slow} which is in good agreement with the theoretical and numerical models.
+Recent experimental studies of mode II ruptures propagating on the interface between damaged and undamaged photoelastic Homalite plates found that fracture damage introduces an additional asymmetry beyond that due to the associated elastic contrast (Biegel et al., 2010-this issue).
 A rupture propagating in the direction for which the tensile lobe of the stress concentration at its tip moves through the damaged wall rock (which we term the 'T' direction) travels more slowly that a rupture traveling in the opposite 'C' direction for which compressive lobe travels through the damage.
 This asymmetry has been ascribed to an enhancement of anelastic slip on damage-fractures in the tensile lobe and its suppression in the compressive lobe.
-In fact, ruptures traveling in the 'C' direction appeared to be nearly unaffected by the damage [Biegel et al., 2008a].
+In fact, ruptures traveling in the 'C' direction appeared to be nearly unaffected by the damage (Biegel et al., 2010-this issue).
+While this is certainly true for high angles between the principal stress with the fault plane (the experimental configurations in this paper result in such angles ranging between 62° and 65°), it is possible for damage to occur in the compressive quadrant when the maximum compressive stress is inclined at very shallow angles to the fault.

-In Biegel et al. [2008a], the interface between damaged and undamaged Homalite is characterized by a contrast in both elastic stiffness and damage.
-This is in contrast with Xia et al. [2005] where only elastic mismatch and no damage was present.
+In Biegel et al. (2010-this issue), the interface between damaged and undamaged Homalite is characterized by a contrast in both elastic stiffness and damage.
+This is in contrast with Xia et al. (2005) where only elastic mismatch and no damage was present.
 The direction of motion of the damaged Homalite is the 'C+' direction since damaged Homalite has a lower elastic stiffness than does undamaged Homalite and the rupture tip in this direction has its compressive stress lobe in the damage.
 The other crack tip travels in the 'T-' direction.

 In this paper we explore mode II propagation on the interface between damaged Homalite and undamaged polycarbonate.
-See Figure 1 where the situation describes a fault with right-lateral sense of slip.
+See Fig. 1 where the situation describes a fault with right-lateral sense of slip.
 Since polycarbonate is even less stiff than damaged Homalite, the direction in which the polycarbonate moves is 'T+'; termed '+' because it is the direction in which the less stiff polycarbonate moves and (T) because the crack tip moving in this direction places the damaged Homalite in tension.
 The other tip propagates in the 'C-' direction.
 In this case the direction favored by elasticity is opposite to the direction favored by the damage.

-2. Experimental Apparatus and Procedures
+2. Experimental apparatus and procedures